jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 8. lenSI is the number of widgets that have been added
 9. sizeSI is the maximum number of widgets you can add before reszing (calling realloc\_widg\_rayWidg)
+10. xScaleF is the current scaling of the GUI
+    - there are several other variables that relate to window scale and size
-10. fontSizeSI is the current size of the font being used
+11. fontSizeSI is the current size of the font being used
     - if you change this, then call `measureFont_widg_rayWidg()` to set the correct values for the new font size
     - `measureFont_widg_rayWidg(&widg_rayWidg_struct);`
-11. spacingF is the current font spacing (default is 1) being used
+12. spacingF is the current font spacing (default is 1) being used
     - if you change this, then call `measureFont_widg_rayWidg()` to set the correct values for the new font size
     - `measureFont_widg_rayWidg(&widg_rayWidg_struct);`
+13. guiColSI: background color of the GUI
+14. textColSI: color of text
+15. textAltColSI: color of text for the alternate color scheme
+15. widgColSI: color of a widget (normal)
+16. borderColSI: color of the widget border
+17. activeColSI: color of the widget when it is in focus
+18. activeColSI: color of the widget when it is in focus

 ## event\_rayWidg